wp-plugins/newsme/readme.txt

 News@me gives your readers the ability to subscribe to posts published on your site and sends out highly targeted email newsletter digests of your new posts that are unique to each subscriber based on their interests.
 News@me works using your tags, categories or News@me topics.

 = News@me in action, read what they say =
-*Check News@me in action today and read what people say about us.*
+*Check News@me in action today and read what people say about the product.*

 [**StanfordDaily.com**](http://www.stanforddaily.com).
 The Stanford Daily has grown to its current status as one of the finest college newspapers in the country.